3.14 Provisions, Contingent Liabilities and Contingent Assets

 61.5 Terms and Conditions of transactions with Related Parties:

 All Related Party Transactions are net off taxes and duties.
-The sales to and purchases from related party are made in the normal course of business and on terms equivalent to those that prevail in arm’s length transactions.
-The Loans and Advances as well as Corporate Guarantee issued to related parties are on terms equivalent to those that prevail in arm’s length transactions.
+The sales to and purchases from related party are made in the normal course of business and on terms equivalent to those that prevail in arm's length transactions.
+The Loans and Advances given to related parties are on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year end are unsecured and settlement occurs in cash, the Company has recorded the receivable relating to amount due from related parties net of impairment (if any).
-This assessment is undertaken each financial year through examining the financial position of the related parties and the market in which the related party operates.
+This assessment is undertaken at each financial year through examining the financial position of the related parties and the market in which the related party operates.

 |